FAQs

 What data fields should be completed in those who are recruited?

 All cases that are recruited will need a handful (literally speaking) of mandatory fields completed to create a record and generate a Registry ID.
 After these fields are completed for as many cases as possible, we recommend that Centres should consult the studies page to understand the individual requirements of specific studies and complete the fields that are required for the study.
+When a study is active, the GloBE-Reg team will identify eligible cases and invite centres with these cases to complete more detailed data.

 If the case is in another registry or study, can they be added to this registry?